 ---|---|---|

-get_reverse_rate | self, i: int | float |
+get_reverse_rate | i :int | float |

-:param i: The integer index (0-based) to identify the reaction of interest :return: he value of the reverse (back) rate constant for the above reaction |
+Return the value of the reverse (back) rate constant of the i-th reaction :param i: The integer index (0-based) to identify the reaction of interest :return: The value of the reverse (back) rate constant for the above reaction |

 name | arguments | returns |